Resources for Future features new and exciting work at the intersection of history and the climate and biodiversity crisis.

 Although we organize the sources on this list with specific topics in mind, these sources often incorporate all of these themes and subjects beyond them.

 Interested in learning more?
 You can look through some of our go-to places for finding historical research and other interesting work here.
+You can also find previously selected resources and categories on our Archives list.

 *Non-rotating (but still updated!) categories